corda/corda-docs-portal/content/en/docs/corda-enterprise/4.4/cenm/network-map.md

 # Network Map Service

 ## Purpose

 The network map service acts as a directory for all participants on the network.
-It is responsible for recording
-                essential information of each participant such as connection address and available services.
+It is responsible for recording essential information of each participant such as connection address and available services.
 See [Network Map Overview](network-map-overview.md) for an in-depth explanation.

 ## Running The Network Map Service

 The network map service currently has to be initialised in two stages.
-First, the network parameters for the global
-                network have to be loaded into the database.
+First, the network parameters for the global network have to be loaded into the database.
 Once complete, the service can be started.

 ### Setting the Network Parameters

-The initial network parameters file can be loaded into the network map service database using the
+The initial network parameters file can be loaded into the network map service database using the `--set-network-parameters` flag.
-                    `--set-network-parameters` flag.
 The complete list of flags required to set the network parameters is as follows:

-[–set-network-parameters] or [-s]
+* **[–set-network-parameters] or [-s]**:
-This flag specifies that you wish to set or update the network parameters, and
-                                should be followed by the new network parameters configuration file.
+This flag specifies that you wish to set or update the network parameters, and should be followed by the new network parameters configuration file.

-[–network-truststore] or [-t]
+* **[–network-truststore] or [-t]**:
-This is used to define the network trustStore, which should contain the root
-                                certificate (similar to the *network-root-truststore.jks* file for Corda nodes).
+This is used to define the network trustStore, which should contain the root certificate (similar to the *network-root-truststore.jks* file for Corda nodes).
 This is needed to validate that the notaries that have been set in the network parameters have a valid certificate issued by the Identity Manager.

-[–truststore-password] or [-p]
+* **[–truststore-password] or [-p]**:
 The password for the above trustStore.

-[–root-alias] or [-a]
+* **[–root-alias] or [-a]**:
 The alias for the root certificate within the above trustStore.

 An example of setting the network parameters is: